jaknaweby/jaknaweby.eu/README.md

 ### Functions

-- WYSISWG (What You See Is What You Get)
+- WYSISWYG (What You See Is What You Get)
 - TryIt editor
 - Login system
 - Articles editing